cgmisc-team/cgmisc/README.md

 ## Selected publications

-Here we list some selected publications where cgmisc was used:
+Here we list some selected publications where cgmisc has been helpful:

 1. [Mikkola LI et al. Novel protective and risk loci in hip dysplasia in German Shepherds.
 PLoS Genetics 2019.](https://doi.org/10.1371/journal.pgen.1008197)